alucryd/oxyromon/README.md

 Parse and import Logiqx DAT files into oxyromon

 The standard Logiqx XML format is supported, this includes Parent-Clone DAT files.
+ZIP files such as the No-Intro Love Pack can be imported directly without extracting them first.

 Supported console DAT providers: